kilipan/nasin-toki/README.md

 `X li <preverb> Y [e Z]`

 Note that the direct object (here `Z`) relates to the predicate (here `Y`) and *not* to the preverb.
+The individual preverbs are covered in more detail [here](https://github.com/kilipan/nasin-toki#more-info-on-preverbs).

 ## how to say "and"